A look at service dog training at Harrisburg International Airport

 Fun aside, the dogs already take their jobs seriously, as they fulfill the important purpose of guiding their owners.

-All of the dogs were between six months and two years old.
+All of the dogs were between 6 months and 2 years old.